View the most up-to-date information and forms for special consideration

 Get your application in on time: Applications for special consideration must be submitted within three working days after the assessment due date (exam or assignment).

-Keep a copy of documents: When you submit all of your documentation at Student HQ, you must be given a copy.
-Ask if it is not offered.
+Keep a copy of documents: When you submit all of your documentation make sure you keep a copy.

 Doctors certificates: If you are not able to submit a Health Care Professional Certification (pdf, 656kb) and you are using a doctor's certificate it MUST include a classification of the impact that your condition had on you.
 Details of the classifications can be found on the front of the Health Care Professional Certification form.
 They include, severe, moderate and minor.